jamesscottbrown/sql-novice-survey/_episodes/01-select.md

 keypoints:
 - "A relational database stores information in tables, each of which has a fixed set of columns and a variable number of records."
 - "A database manager is a program that manipulates information stored in a database."
-- "We write queries in a specialized language called SQL to extract information from databases."
 - "Use SELECT...
 FROM... to get values from a database table."
 - "SQL is case-insensitive (but data is case-sensitive)."
 ---